yangyi02/video_motion3/exp005/README.md

-## Predict Depth, Predict Appear Pixel Value - 2 Frame
+## Predict Depth, Predict Appear Pixel Value - 3 Frame

 - Occlusion modeling, use neural net to predict discrete depth
 - Predict depth using only current frame with another network
 - Predict motion for every pixel
 - Photometric loss for every pixel
 - Input 2 frames
-- Output is 2nd frame, the output is also an input of itself
+- Output is 3rd frame
 - Color image
 - Depth has 2 discrete level
 - Predict pixel value for the new appearing location
 - One more layer
+- Batch norm in reconstructing pixel network

 ### Results